graphcore/tutorials/feature_examples/tensorflow2/inspecting_tensors/README.md

 For the single IPU models (Model and Sequential) gradients and activations are returned for one layer.

-### Known issue

-At the moment, the `outfeed_layers.MaybeOutfeed` layer cannot be used in non-pipelined Sequential models.

 ### Options

 The following command line options are available.
 See the code for other ways of